Bin-Huang/prray/README.md

 // TODO: talk about tests, under development
 // TODO: original array ?-> normal array

-Prray -- "Promisified" Array, aims to replace original Array in some cases for convenience
+Prray -- "Promisified" Array, aims to replace original Array in some cases for convenience.

 - comes with async methods, such as `mapAsync`, `filterAsync`, `everyAsync` .etc
-- supports method chaning with async methods
+- supports method chaining with async callbacks
 - compatible with original array
 - well-tested (coverage 93.17%)